kahst/BirdNET-Demo/README.md

 Name=BirdNET Startup Script
 ```

 Save the contents and close the editor.
+Both, this entry and the startup.sh, assume that the demo resides in <i>/home/birdnet/Birdnet-Demo</i>.
+If this is not the case, make sure to change both files accordingly.

 The startup script in this repository needs to be executable, we can change that with:

 ```
 sudo chmod +x startup.sh